interledger/rfcs/0000-route-broadcasting-protocol/0000-route-broadcasting-protocol.md

 - A node sends a route update request to the corresponded node with information of route update logs.
 - The receiver node updates its routing table, and responds that the request is done.
-- If the receiving node is not configured to receive route updates, the receiving node responds error.
+- If the receiving node is not configured to receive route updates, the receiving node responds with an error.
-- If the request cannot be deserialized or interpreted as appropriate, the corresponded node responds error.
+- If the request cannot be deserialized or interpreted as appropriate, the corresponded node responds with an error.

 #### Packet
 - Request